Latest education news for schools across the globe

-We’re all encouraged to adopt eco-friendly habits such as recycling, switching off lights when they’re not in use and taking shorter showers, but reducing food wastage could be one of the key actions we can take to minimise our impact to the environment.
+We’re all encouraged to adopt eco-friendly habits such as recycling, switching off lights when they’re not in use and taking shorter showers.
+But reducing food wastage could be one of the critical actions we can take to minimise our environmental impact.

 On Stop Food Waste Day 2020, we’re looking at how schools and pupils can reduce food wastage to help protect the environment and save time and money.

-Many adults are aware of the smaller measures they can take to help protect the environment, and whilst these efforts should be encouraged, schools need to instil these habits from an early age and make pupils aware of the impact they can make, especially when it comes to wasting food.
+Many adults are aware of the smaller measures they can take to help protect the environment.
+While these efforts should be encouraged, schools need to instil these habits from an early age and make pupils aware of their impact, especially when it comes to wasting food.

-Whilst most schools teach pupils about ways in which we can help save the environment, schools and caterers can put these lessons into practice every lunchtime by taking the appropriate measures to ensure that food wastage is kept to a minimum.
+Whilst most schools teach pupils about ways to help save the environment, schools and caterers can put these lessons into practice every lunchtime by taking the appropriate measures to keep food wastage to a minimum.

 Reduce food wastage with cashless catering software

-Pre-ordering school meals also helps reduce food waste by minimising queuing times, allowing pupils to choose their favourite lunch options in advance, ensuring they have access to the food they enjoy, whilst reducing queuing times and giving students adequate time to enjoy their lunch.
+Pre-ordering school meals also helps reduce food waste by minimising queuing times.
+Allowing pupils to choose their favourite lunch options in advance ensures they have access to the food they enjoy, whilst reducing queuing times and giving students adequate time to enjoy their lunch.
 By improving the dining experience and making lunchtime enjoyable for all pupils, food wastage can be reduced and save schools time and money.

-The organisers of Stop Food Waste Day are encouraging everyone to take the pledge to reduce their food wastage and urge others to do the same.
-They have found that 33% of all food produced globally is lost or wasted every year, whilst 25% of the global food wasted could feed 795 million undernourished people in the world.
+The organisers of Stop Food Waste Day encourage everyone to pledge to reduce their food wastage and urge others to do the same.
+They have found that 33% of all food produced globally is lost or wasted every year, whilst 25% of global food waste could feed 795 million undernourished people in the world.